 Next, we were served causa, one of my favorite Peruvian dishes.
-I made a version of causa when I was in Lima, and I’ll be sharing the recipe soon.
-The version we had at Parwa was made with chicken with mayonnaise, trout “ceviche”, fresh avocado and quail egg.
-We were also served a salad, family style.
+I made a version of Peru Causa with shrimp when I was in Lima and it's super easy to make.
+The version we had at Parwa was made with chicken with mayonnaise, trout "ceviche", fresh avocado, and quail egg.
+We were also served a salad, family-style.

 The soup was delicious too, made from local vegetables and spices.

-A Chilly Pepper stuffed with ground alpaca was served next.
-Honestly, the alpaca tasted a lot like ground beef, and I may not have even known it wasn’t beef unless someone had told me.
+A chili pepper stuffed with ground alpaca was served next.
+Honestly, the alpaca tasted a lot like ground beef, and I may not have even known it wasn't beef unless someone had told me.
 I enjoyed the spices used to flavor the meat.
-A plate filled with small potatoes was served, family style, along with the meal.
+A plate filled with small potatoes was served, family-style, along with the meal.